Azure/azure-sdk/_posts/2020-02-11-february-release.md

 ## Python libraries

 Python uses the [standard logging module](https://docs.python.org/3/howto/logging.html).
-This makes it relly easy to configure just like you would any other Python library:
+This makes it really easy to configure just like you would any other Python library:

 ```python
 import logging